offerrall/photoff/readme.md

 ------------------------------------------------------------
 ```

-These benchmarks highlight the significant performance advantages of PhotoFF, especially in GPU-accelerated operations.
+These benchmarks highlight the significant performance advantages of PhotoFF.

 ---